Ex-Dividend Date vs. Record Date: Same Day?

 Are the record date and the ex-dividend date the same day now?

 For nearly all U.S. dividends, yes.
 Since the move to T+1 settlement on May 28, 2024, the ex-dividend date and the record date coincide for 98.9% of U.S. dividend events in 2026.
-Before that change, the ex-date was one business day earlier than the record date.
+The main exception is a special distribution worth 25% or more of the share price, which goes ex the business day after it is paid.

 If I buy a stock on the record date, do I get the dividend?